shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 `npm install -g truffle`

 ### Ganache (Optional for this tutorial):
 Ganache is a personal blockchain environment for DApp development.
-It provides us 10 ETH accounts, each of them is funded with 100 ETH so you don't have to worry about anything.
+It provides a local blockchain with 10 default accounts, each already funded with 100 ETH.
+This can be very useful for testing and development, [check it out](https://www.trufflesuite.com/ganache) if you are interested.
-But in this tutorial, we will deploy our smart contracts on Polygon (Matic).
-If you're looking to develop your own DApp then Ganache is a powerful tool.
-You can download Ganache from this [link](https://www.trufflesuite.com/ganache)

 ### MetaMask Setup:
 MetaMask is used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.